elifbeyzasaglam/Arabam_Case/README.md

 ## Project Description

 This project is a small example developed during the learning and application process of the MVVM-R (Model-View-ViewModel-Router) architecture.
 The app features a simple structure where the user can navigate to the details of cars listed.
-The Router manages the transitions between pages, while MVVM ensures the data is presented in the user interface.
+The Router manages the transitions between pages, while MVVM ensures the data is presented in the user interface.It was developed as part of my internship at arabam.com.

 ## Features
 •	Developed using the MVVM-R architecture.